Skip to main content

 On a typical Camden trade-up from £920,000 to £1,470,000 (a 60% step up), Stamp Duty Land Tax (SDLT) is £90,750 — an effective rate of 6.17%.
 First-time buyers and additional-property buyers pay different rates.
 Use HMRC's official calculator at tax.service.gov.uk for your exact figure.
 HMRC Stamp Duty calculator

-What does a typical extension actually cost in Camden in 2026?
+What does a typical extension cost in Camden in 2026?

 Do I need planning permission for an extension in Camden?

-How long does an extension or loft conversion take in Camden?
+How long does a rear extension (single storey) take in Camden?

 Will an extension add value to my Camden home?